Your basket is currently empty!

 They recommend further well-designed studies to assess its effectiveness and safety.

-Higher doses potentially required for effects may increase toxicity risks.
+Higher doses may be required for antiviral effects, potentially increasing toxicity risks.

 Reports exist of unsafe use and adverse effects from people taking veterinary formulations, which aren’t safe for human use.